 As a first step, the child must be examined to assess the need of glasses.
 It is critical to have the child wear prescribed glasses to give them clear vision in both eyes.
 This will also help in preventing the squinting eye from becoming amblyopic or lazy.
 Most often the child with a squint will be recommended to wear glasses all the time.

 Once the child starts wearing the prescribed glasses their squint becomes less prominent and eventually disappears completely.
 This type of squint is known as an accommodative squint.
 When the child takes off his glasses you will notice that his squint can be seen again.
-This further emphasizes the need to wear glasses all the time to correct the squint.
+This further emphasis the need to wear the glasses all the time to correct the squint.